jtpavlock/nbapy/README.md

 ## Planned development
 ### 1. Documentation
-- All around documentation not only of nba_stats but also stats.nba.com (it's pretty nonexistent)
+- All around documentation not only of nbapy but also stats.nba.com (it's pretty nonexistent)

 ## Development
 #### 1. Fork the repository and create a feature/bug fix branch